PragathiSharma/genai-healthcare-lifescience-app/README.md

 Github account - sign up for a new github account if not already present.</br>
   >Generate Github token - In the Settings, Navigate to Developer Settings -> Personal access tokens -> generate new token. </br>
   You can set the expiration to 30 days or more if needed.
 Either Fine grained token/ tokens(classic) would work. </br>
-  >>Fine grained token - Select All repositories, select access level read and write to these : Actions, Workflows, Secrets </br>
+  >>Fine grained token - Select All repositories, Read and Write access to actions, code, commit statuses, deployments, secrets, and workflows </br>
   >>Tokens(classic) - Select the repo, workflow scope while generating</br>

 ><b>Copy the token value and save it as it would appear only once. </b>